 - Propagation of orchids in test tubes as a possible wage-making enterprise for locals in Costa Rica

 - Survey of reptiles and amphibians for census and as indicators of environmental disturbance

 - Banding of migratory birds to establish fly routes from North America to Central America

 A note from Wendy Welshans, Director of the Rainforest Project:

 The salvation of our planet depends on gathering information that can save our vital natural resources.
 Student scientists become experts in their chosen fields and work with some of the leading researchers in the world.
-Our goal is to help students develop confidence, global awareness, research skils and field data collection techniques to offer alternative economic opportunities for shifted cultivation in Central America.
-We also strive to empower students to make personal decisions about supply of and demand for tropical resources.
+Our goal is to help students develop confidence, global awareness, research skills, and field data collection techniques to offer alternative economic opportunities for shifted cultivation in Central America.
+We also strive to empower students to make personal decisions about the supply and demand for tropical resources.
 The science of this program goes beyond the realms of a standard high school classroom.
-It encompasses depth of knowledge and skills usually found only at the college level.
+It encompasses a depth of knowledge and skills usually found only at the college level.

 The growth of the students in this program is beyond words.
 Their confidence, research skills, and public speaking ability improve immeasurably.
 Students become more focused academically and in their college and career pursuits.
 They also develop a greater sense of responsibility for the planet and realize that they can make a global difference.

 hours minutes seconds